 The weather in spring is quite changeable.
 After cold and windy periods, temperatures can rise quite high, up to 8 degrees on some better days.
 The mountain roads and the hiking trails in the Highlands are closed until mid-June, but the lowland areas are accessible.

 The landscapes are brownish - when it’s not covered with snow - and the trails are muddy.
-The grass starts to turn to green in late May.
+The grass starts to turn to green in late April or May.
 In spring, it’s better to dress for winter conditions.
 Take care to have good insulation and a proper outer layer that shields you from the wind, snow and rain.
 Bring a warm hat and gloves, just in case you need them.

 Seasons in Iceland: What to Wear in Autumn